 Selecting the right gear is crucial for a successful Everest Base Camp trek, and packing needs to be adjusted according to the season.

 Summer (June to August) is marked by heavy rainfall and high humidity.
 Waterproof gear is essential, including a reliable rain jacket, rain pants, and a waterproof cover for your backpack.
 Breathable, moisture-wicking clothing will help manage sweat and keep you comfortable.
 Lightweight trekking poles with rubber tips can provide stability on slippery trails.
-A good-quality water purification system is necessary due to the increased risk of water contamination from rain.
+A good quality water purification system is necessary due to increased risk of water contamination from rain.

 Autumn (September to November) experiences cooler temperatures and clearer skies.
 Gear requirements are similar to spring, but you should prepare for colder conditions as temperatures drop, especially at higher altitudes.
 Consider packing an additional layer for warmth, such as a down jacket, and ensure your sleeping bag is suitable for lower temperatures.
 Layered clothing remains crucial, along with sun protection and durable trekking boots.

 Winter (December to February) presents extreme cold and snow-covered trails.
-You will need insulated, high-quality winter gear, including a thermal base layer, a down or synthetic insulated jacket, and a heavy-duty waterproof outer layer.
+You will need insulated, high-quality winter gear, including a thermal base layer, down or synthetic insulated jacket, and a heavy-duty waterproof outer layer.
 Warm, waterproof boots with good insulation and gaiters are essential for managing snow and ice.
 Bring crampons or microspikes for added traction on icy sections.
 Ensure your sleeping bag is rated for extreme cold temperatures, and consider packing a portable heater if possible.

 Adapting Training and Fitness Regimens to Seasonal Changes